MDM Motorsports: Truck No. 99 history

 After a split from Ranier Racing with MDM following the 2016 season, MDM took the 99 truck up to a full-time entry with a varying rotation of drivers.
 Austin Dillon scored the team's first top ten finish with a seventh-place finish at Atlanta Motor Speedway in the season's second race.
-On August 8, 2017, MDM Motorsports announced that Darrell Wallace Jr. ("Bubba Wallace") would drive the 99 truck.
-Wallace ended up winning at Michigan International Speedway on August 12, 2017.
-Although the win was pronounced encumbered a couple days later.
+On August 8, 2017, MDM Motorsports announced that Bubba Wallace would drive the 99 truck.
+Wallace ended up winning at Michigan International Speedway four days later, though the win was pronounced encumbered a couple days later.

 The team had a quiet 2018 year, only running the Martinsville spring event with Tyler Matthews, the Eldora event with Sheldon Creed, and the fall Martinsville and ISM event with Chase Purdy.

 The team announced on December 8 that they will not field a truck team in 2019, only focusing in K&N Pro Series and ARCA Racing Series.